veebch/photon/README.md

 - Raspberry Pi Pico
 - Rotary encoder              (adjust settings and measure)
 - Momentary switch            (to toggle mode)
-- Photodiode                  (fast and accurate measurement in case we end up writing code that is clever enough to measure studio flash)
+- Photodiode                  (Vishay BPW21R - fast and accurate measurement in case we end up writing code that is clever enough to measure studio flash
 - LiPo battery
 - Roll-on deodorant bottle
 - A 3d-printed insert for said deodorant bottle